p-ortmann/dyntapy/joss/paper.md

 In its current state `dyntapy` is most interesting for assignment researchers, transport modellers and students that want to get hands-on experiments with assignments.

 Macro- and mesoscopic commercial modelling software offer some functionalities that are beyond what `dyntapy` provides and make it less suitable for studies in which realism is of chief concern.
-Namely, (i) support for specifying intersections in more details and calculating delays based on signals and priorities. (ii) calibration routines for supply and demand for both static and dynamic assignments^[note that in dynamic assignment, calibration remains an open research question].
+Namely, (i) support for specifying intersections in more details and calculating delays based on signals and priorities; (ii) calibration routines for supply and demand for both static and dynamic assignments^[note that in dynamic assignment, calibration remains an open research question].

 Support for intersection data both in the parser and as constraints in the models is a long term goal for dyntapy, however currently data for intersections is not widely available.
 OpenStreetMaps' encoding of intersections is not suitable for use in traffic models, partly because of its ambiguity, but also because it does not allow to specify signal timings.